-If your son or daughter has an addiction to drugs and alcohol, an extremely difficult set of circumstances may arise where he or she is no longer able to care for your grandchild due to CPS intervention.
-Any person can make a CPS report against your child is he or she has put your child at risk of serious physical or emotional harm as a result of their substance abuse.
+If your son or daughter has an addiction to drugs and alcohol, a complicated set of circumstances may arise where he or she can no longer care for your grandchild due to CPS intervention.
+Any person can make a CPS report against your child if he or she has put your child at risk of serious physical or emotional harm resulting from their substance abuse.

-If we take a look at CPS investigations across the State of Texas there is a high probability that drug or alcohol abuse in some way has impacted the life of at least one person involved in the case.
+If we take a look at CPS investigations across the State of Texas, there is a high probability that drug or alcohol abuse in some way has impacted the lives of at least one person involved in the case.

 Persons who are addicted to drugs or alcohol become fully consumed by their disease and will act out in any way that he or she believes will allow them to satisfy their desire for whatever addictive substance their body calls out for.

-Where does Texas law come down in relation to grandparents in custody cases?
+Where does Texas law come down about grandparents in custody cases?

-It may surprise you to learn that the laws in our state do not necessarily favor placing children with their grandparents over any other similarly situated party.
-Rather than make known to a CPS case worker that they are the primary caretakers for the child in question, grandparents will remain quiet and act as if the child has been living with his or her parents.
+It may surprise you to learn that our state's laws do not necessarily favor placing children with their grandparents over any other similarly situated party.
+Rather than make known to a CPS caseworker that they are the primary caretakers for the child in question, grandparents will remain quiet and act as if the child has been living with his or her parents.

 In so doing, grandparents can inadvertently miss out on services offered by CPS for the caretakers of children involved in CPS investigations who are no longer living at home.

-It is natural for you as a grandparent to be worried not only about the well being of the grandchild who is in your care, but also for your child who is possibly suffering from their own difficult circumstances on top of any pending CPS investigation.
+It is natural for you as a grandparent to be worried about the grandchild's well-being in your care and for your child, who is possibly suffering from their own difficult circumstances on top of any pending CPS investigation.

 Are you on a fixed income from social security?
-Are you only able to work part time due to a disability that you suffer from or that your spouse suffers from that requires additional care throughout the day?
+Are you only able to work part-time due to a disability you suffer from or that your spouse suffers from that requires additional care throughout the day?

-These are the sort of real life concerns that grandparents often have in relation to CPS cases involving their grandchildren where they have taken on the responsibility as primary caretaker of the child.
+These are the sort of real-life concerns that grandparents often have about CPS cases involving their grandchildren, where they have taken on the responsibility as the primary caretaker of the child.

 There is no specific right for grandparents to have even visitation with their grandchildren, so you can imagine how the deck may be stacked against you in terms of ultimately winning legal custody of your grandchild.
-However, you do have rights to initate legal proceedings on behalf of your grandchild.
+However, you do have the right to initiate legal proceedings on behalf of your grandchild.

-Also, if CPS has already initiated a legal case involving your grandchild you also have rights in this context.
+If CPS has already initiated a legal case involving your grandchild, you also have rights in this context.
 All is certainly not lost, but knowing and applying your rights appropriately is crucially important.

-The attorneys with the Law Office of Bryan Fagan, PLLC have served as effective advocates for Texas grandparents in southeast Texas and would be honored to potentially do the same for you.
-If you have questions or concerns about a situation involving you and your family please do not hesitate to contact our office.
+The attorneys with the Law Office of Bryan Fagan, PLLC, have served as effective advocates for Texas grandparents in southeast Texas and would be honored to do the same for you potentially.
+If you have questions or concerns about a situation involving you and your family, please do not hesitate to contact our office.

 A free of charge consultation is available six days a week in which your questions can be answered.